adriana-nm/projects_scraping_wikipedia/README.md

 Unlike the previous project, Wikipedia website is scraping friendly.
 This will allow us to use the same code to extract the same information from many countries.

+Due to the list of countries is extensive the amount of request in the process takes around 140-150 seconds.
+If you want to apply this function for the first ```n``` countries instead, you'll need to introduce the number of countries you want inside the function ```wikipedia_country_data()``` located at the end of the script.

 The script will:
 * Create the dataframe
 * Access wikipedia list of sovereign states